-Two bonus planned and available only to those who pre-order, and at no charge, will include 1) a multi-part podcast on “The Making of Tales from the Realm of Faerie,” and 2) (especially for musicians) a copy of the pdf of the complete, 228-page conductor’s score along with a podcast of comments on specific features of the work’s orchestration.
-By the way, general comments about my style may be found now by clicking above on “My Aesthetic Philosophy” link at the top of the page.
+BONUS OPTIONS: Two bonus options are planned and available only to those who pre-order from Amazon (watch in the fall there), and at no charge, may include 1) a multi-part podcast on “The Making of Tales from the Realm of Faerie,” and 2) (especially for musicians) a copy of the pdf of the complete, 228-page conductor’s score along with a podcast of comments on specific features of the work’s orchestration.
+If you place a pre-order, please send me the receipt at Mickeykurek@aol.com and specify which option you would like, and I will send the links to you by e-mail.

 The movements last 12, 9, 10, and 13 minutes for a total duration of 44 minutes and are written for large symphony orchestra (3333 / 4332 / Timp., 2 Perc./ Hp./ Pno-Cel./ strings 16-14-12-10-8).